-Two light occupational injuries requiring medical intervention were reported in 2018.
-The contributing factors to the low rate of work-related accidents in the area of occupational health and safety (OSH) were, in addition to ongoing refurbishment and modernization of some sections of the Company operations and regular inspections and maintenance, ongoing identification and evaluation of potential risks to life and health of the employees and adoption of measures to eliminate them.
+One light occupational injury requiring medical intervention was reported in 2019.
+Activities carried out in the area of occupational health and safety (OSH) include ongoing refurbishment and modernization of some sections of the Company operations and regular inspections and maintenance, ongoing identification and evaluation of potential risks to life and health of the employees and adoption of measures to eliminate them.